mohammedyasserattwa/sparkify-churn-prediction/README.md

 ## Overview

 Welcome to the Sparkify Churn Prediction project!
-Here, we delve into the fascinating realm of customer behavior analysis for Sparkify, a fictional music streaming company.
+Here, we delve into the realm of customer behavior analysis for Sparkify, a music streaming company.
 Armed with data science techniques and machine learning algorithms, we aim to predict churn and unlock valuable insights into user interactions.

 ## Installation Requirements